lavanyakammula/G12_SQL-PowerBI/Course Report/Lavanya.md

 ## Qualifications : M.sc(Statistics)

-Welcome to the course report for the [SQL-POWERBI]!
-This README document provides an overview of the course, its mini projects and final project.
+Welcome to the course report for the SQL-POWERBI This README document provides an overview of the course, its mini projects and final project.

 ### Mini Projects and Final Project